sagarsalyan/simpleCAPMProject/capmproject/README.md

             }
             }
         }
-    This way we can add multiple profile like 'postgre', 'hana' to use those databases 13 - To generate artifacts, run below command cds build or
+    This way we can add multiple profile like 'postgres', 'hana' to use those databases 13 - To generate artifacts, run below command cds build or
-    cds build --profile sqlite   -- if profile added in the package.json This will generate 'gen' folder
+    cds build --profile sqlite   --> if profile added in the package.json This will generate 'gen' folder

+## To include POSTGRES database

+1 - To add POSTGRES, add below code under 'cds' section of package.json
+    "cds": {
+        "[postgres]": {
+            "requires": {
+                "db": {
+                "kind": "postgres"
+                }
+            }
+        },
+    }
+2 - Run below command to generate artifacts
+    cds build --profile postgres
+    This will generate 'gen' folder, inside it 'pg' and 'srv'